Let's talk about tips

 If there’s one thing guaranteed to burst that bubble faster than you can say “cheque, please” it’s wondering where the tip I’m about to leave is actually going.
 Will the people who cooked and served the food I just ate get it, or will some latter-day robber Baron with a misplaced sense of entitlement siphon it off into their corporate slush fund?

 When the initial controversy around restaurant tips blew up last summer, one of the local papers called to ask us what our policy is.
-Then, as now, my business partner Kanthi and I are only too happy to spell it out.
+Then, as now, I'm only too happy to spell it out.
 One hundred percent of the tips left by customers are split between our kitchen and wait staff – including the mandatory 10% service charge we add to the bills of large groups.
 Employees divvy up the cash tips between themselves at the end of each night, and every penny that we receive in credit card tips is redistributed through their monthly payslips.
 Credit card tips generate transaction fees, but rather than deduct these costs (as many restaurants quite fairly do), we elected from the start to absorb these into our running costs.

 Until recently, I naively thought this was standard practice in the industry, or at least at the more respectable end of the dining spectrum.
 As I scanned down the comments section below the most recent exposé of a high-profile chef/owner, however, it became clear that many of you are – quite understandably – under the impression that we’re all cheating our staff.